 You should apply for your ITT permit at least 7 working days before the transmission of the controlled strategic goods technology from Singapore.
 Each ITT Individual Permit is valid for 1 year upon approval.
 There is no need to declare a TradeNet permit during the validity of the ITT Individual Permit.

-Step 1: Complete the permit application form.
+Step 1: Complete the application form.

 Step 2: Attach the supporting documents, where applicable: